A Deep Dive into Japan's Abandoned Houses

 4. Contract signing

 Once an agreement is reached, the agent will prepare all the documents for you.
+According to statistical data provided by Japan's Ministry of Internal Affairs and Communications, the growing issue of vacant homes amidst the country's declining population is a significant concern.
 It will be in Japanese for you to review with any additional fees.
 The agent will also explain the terms and conditions of the contract.

-You may have to pay an initial deposit and the agent’s commission fee.
+You may have to pay an initial deposit as well as the agent’s commission fee.

 If you live overseas, you might need someone to sign the contract on your behalf, like a proxy (代理人, dairinin).